serpentvar/FFmpegVideoProjects/Subtitle/README.md

 ## Purpose
 This script is used to convert SRT (SubRip) subtitle files to ASS (Advanced SubStation Alpha) format and modify the ASS styles to meet specific requirements.

+## Quick Usage (Drag and Drop)
+1. Place the SRT subtitle files you want to convert in the same directory as `srt2ass.bat`.
+2. Drag and drop one or more SRT files onto `srt2ass.bat`.
+3. The script will automatically convert the dragged files to ASS format with modified styles.
+4. The converted ASS files will be saved in the same directory.

 ## Usage
 1. Place the SRT subtitle files you want to convert in the same directory as Batch Script 1.
 2. Run Batch Script 1.